lcosmin/buildout.recipe.uwsgi/README.rst

 Changelog
 =========

+0.0.21 - unreleased

+* Check if you need to rebuild uwsgi when updating buildout (which didn't work before because update didn't return the list of installed paths).

+* Always delete the build directory (even in case of errors).

+* Fix the environnement variables given to make (PYTHON_BIN did nothing, PYTHON was the correct one).

 0.0.20

 * Fixed download cache issue; if download-cache is present in the [buildout] section, it will be used for caching the source archive of uwsgi after download